-The beauty of a recipe like savory mashed sweet potatoes is that there's a ton of wiggle room for you to make them your own.
-Keeping this in mind, I broke up the recipe card into staple ingredients and *highly recommended* seasonings.
-Because if your paprika isn't smoked, you'd rather use cayenne than chipotle, or you're out of coriander, you can still make awesome mashed sweet potatoes.
+The beauty of a recipe like this is that there's a ton of wiggle room for you to make it your own.
+You certainly don't have to use exactly the same spices I have listed in the recipe card below.
+Keeping this in mind, I broke up the recipe into staple ingredients and *highly recommended* seasonings.
+Because if your paprika isn't smoked, you'd rather use cayenne than chipotle, or you're out of coriander, you can still make delicious sweet potatoes.

 Since a little goes a long way, I bet you'll find more ways to sneak smoked paprika into your cooking.
-It's a must in my homemade taco seasoning, smoky shakshuka, and sweet and smoky hasselback sweet potatoes. <–maybe the only time I've included sugar/sweetness in with sweet potatoes.
+It's a must in my homemade taco seasoning, smoky shakshuka, and sweet and smoky hasselback sweet potatoes. <--maybe the only time I've included sugar/sweetness in with sweet potatoes.
 Worth it.

 - Not sure about you, but peeling garlic cloves takes me forever.
 Forever!
 And with the number of cloves I go through a week, huffing and puffing about it gets old quickly.
-These (inexpensive + Amazon Prime) garlic peelers seriously work like a charm.
+These (inexpensive + Amazon Prime) garlic peelers (affiliate link) seriously work like a charm.
 Each clove goes into the silicone cannoli shell-esque device and the peel slides right off after you press and roll.
 I was skeptical but these are really game changers in my kitchen!